 1 tsp freshly minced ginger

 1 cup freshly squeezed Orange juice (about 4–5 large oranges)

 2 scallions, chopped with whites and greens separated

 To begin, toss the chicken thigh pieces with the salt, black pepper, Chinese five spice, 1/2 a teaspoon of orange zest and the arrowroot starch.

 Heat 2 tablespoons of ghee in a large cast iron or nonstick skillet over medium-high heat.
-Sear the chicken pieces for 3-5 minutes on both sides, remove the chicken from the pan and set it aside.
+Sear the chicken pieces for 3-5 minutes per side.
+Remove the chicken from the pan and set it aside.
 If your pan isn’t big enough, make sure you sear the chicken in batches.

-Now, add the remaining tablespoon of ghee to the same pan and sauté the garlic, garlic and pepper flakes for a couple minutes until the garlic is fragrant.
-Pour the orange juice and coconut aminos into the pan, stir and simmer until the sauce has reduced to about half, this will take about 10-15 minutes.
+Now, add the remaining tablespoon of ghee to the same pan and sauté the garlic, ginger and crushed pepper flakes for a couple minutes until the garlic is fragrant.
+Pour the orange juice and coconut aminos into the pan, stir and simmer until the sauce has reduced to about half, this will take about 10-12 minutes.